Title: On the Verge (Prelude to an Admission of Love)

 “You saw that infected body in Dallas.
 You saw what his tissue looked like.”

 Yes, she had.
 It was gelatinous and translucent, with the bones and organs fully visible beneath the dermis and subcutaneous tissue.
 But….
-“There was no alien growing inside the body I autopsied.”
+“There was no alien growing inside the body I examined.”

 “I’ve wondered about that.
-Maybe those men died before the transformation could take place.
+Maybe the men in Dallas died before the transformation could take place.
 Or conditions weren’t right.
 Or….
 I don’t know how it works, Scully, but I know what I saw on that ship.”

 She wants to believe him.
 She knows he’s not a madman.
 He intuits things she doesn’t.
 He’s been right often enough to have earned the benefit of the doubt.
 And yet….

-As always, he anticipates her skepticism and tries to convince her.
+As usual, he strives to convince her.
 “There’s precedence for this in nature, isn’t there?
 Aren’t there insects that lay their eggs inside other insect hosts?”

-“Parasitoid wasps lay eggs on or in the bodies of other arthropods, sooner or later causing the death of these hosts.
+“Parasitoid wasps lay eggs on or in the bodies of other arthropods, sooner or later causing the death of the hosts.
 But the aliens you describe didn’t lay eggs in human hosts, Mulder.
-Those people were possibly infected with a virus but viruses don’t grow into multi-celled organisms.”
+If what we’ve been told in the past is true, those people were infected with a virus but…viruses don’t grow into multi-celled organisms.”

-“This one does.
+“These do.
 I witnessed newborn aliens coming to life.
 They birthed themselves by clawing their way out of their living hosts.
 They were fully formed, able to stand up on two legs and chase after us.
-They would’ve killed us if we hadn’t managed to escape.”
+They would’ve killed us if we hadn’t escaped.”

 “I’m sorry, Mulder, but it all sounds more like science fiction than fact.
 Without proof, OPR won’t believe any of it.”